malmriv/malmriv.github.io/_posts/2026-04-01-a-case-for-event-driven-database-integration.md

 ### Kafka Connect HTTP Sink

 Kafka Connect supports sink connectors that read from a topic and post to an HTTP endpoint.
 The [Aiven HTTP Connector](https://github.com/Aiven-Open/http-connector-for-apache-kafka) is, as far as I've come to understand this, the standard choice for this.
 (Do not quote me on this, as this is still new to me and there might be better solutions out there that I simply do not know).
-You drop the JAR into the Debezium container's plugin path, register the connector through the REST API, and it handles OAuth2, retries, and offset management automatically.
+You drop the .jar into the Debezium container's plugin path and then register the connector through the REST API.
 Full configuration details are[in the Aiven documentation](https://aiven.io/docs/products/kafka/kafka-connect/howto/http-sink).

 The caveat is message size.
-Debezium includes a complete `schema` section in every event, describing every field, its type, and its constraints.
-This envelope can push a single event past 5KB on a table with a modest number of columns.
-That schema metadata is repeated on every single message. **For SAP Integration Suite, which expects concise business messages, this creates noise that has to be stripped somewhere downstream**.
+Debezium includes a complete `schema` section **in every event**, which does not make a lot of sense to me.
+This envelope can push a single event past 5KB on a table with a modest number of columns. **For SAP Integration Suite, which expects concise business messages, this creates noise that has to be stripped somewhere downstream**.

 ### Python forwarder with a slim transform